DanieleScalco/Jobs/README.md

 # University

-Here there a re the projects I did at University
+Here there are the projects I did at University